abdo20050/SANDSTORM_FE_WRO/README.md

 Official SANDSTORM's future engineers repo for WRO.
 Here is our GitHub Documentation.
 You can navigate through it using the folder names:
 - **Code** contains the main program and the testing program.
-- **Schemes** includes journals, CAD files, BOM, diagrams, and other documents.
+- **Schemes** includes journals, photos of CAD files, BOM, diagrams, and other documents.
 - **Videos** has YouTube links for the trials.
+- **ImagesV** contains photos of the prototypes, and vehicle parts
-- **Images** contains photos of the prototype, team members, logo, and journey photos.
+- **ImagesT** contains photos of the team members, logo, and our journey

 # Hello, we are Team SANDSTORM!

 We’re excited to introduce our robot for this year’s competition.
 You can check out a video of the robot in action here: [YouTube Video Link].

 Additionally, all of our source code and design documentation can be found on our [GitHub repository](https://github.com/abdo20050/SANDSTORM_FE_WRO/tree/main.)

+# Strategy:

+Our robot is equipped with a webcam that handles multiple tasks, making the design more cost-efficient by reducing the need for additional sensors.
+The webcam detects the blue and orange lines to track the number of laps completed and determine whether the robot is moving clockwise or counterclockwise.
+It also identifies black walls to avoid collisions and reverse if necessary.

+For the obstacle challenge, the webcam continues its primary functions and additionally detects red and green traffic signals to decide the direction the robot should take.
+The webcam is also used to adjust the calibration to accommodate different lighting conditions.
+Overall, the robot relies entirely on the webcam for all tasks in the challenge.

 # Overview of Our Robot Design: